 Kia XCeed review - Engines, performance and drive

-The XCeed is good to drive and comfortable on long journeys, but gearboxes disappoint
+The XCeed is good to drive and comfortable on long journeys, although we're not struck by either the manual or automatic gearbox options

-The 1.4-litre petrol is expected to be the biggest seller and it’s this version that we’ve spent the most time with.
-The engine provides adequate performance but doesn’t feel fantastic under larger throttle inputs, sounding strained in its upper registers.
+The 1.4-litre petrol engine is no longer available, but if you track down a used example you'll find it provides adequate performance, although it doesn’t feel fantastic under larger throttle inputs, sounding strained in its upper registers.
 0-60mph (Kia doesn’t quote 0-62mph times) takes 9.1 seconds with the manual gearbox or 9.2 with the automatic; top speed is 124mph.

 In this review

-- 2Engines, performance and drive - currently readingThe XCeed is good to drive and comfortable on long journeys, but gearboxes disappoint
+- 2Engines, performance and drive - currently readingThe XCeed is good to drive and comfortable on long journeys, although we're not struck by either the manual or automatic gearbox options

 - 4Interior, design and technologyThe XCeed is stylish, well-built and benefits from a great infotainment system